 TreePeople is an environmental nonprofit organization that mobilizes individuals, families, communities, philanthropists, and public agencies to work together to create green, resilient communities by providing education on the benefits of planting trees, capturing the rainwater, greening schools, and providing fun environmental educational activities.
 TreePeople unites with communities to grow a greener, shadier and more water-secure region at homes, neighborhoods, schools and in the local mountains.

-We are seeking a Grant Accountant to assist the Finance department.
+We are seeking a Grant Accountant to assist the Operations department.
 The ideal candidate is a team player and is familiar with the non-profit grant/program funding process.
 This position will be responsible for tracking and reporting actual vs. budget, reviewing and monitoring grant transactions to ensure compliance and invoicing.

 - Performs general accounting activities, including reconciliations, assisting the Accounting Manager during audit, journal entries, month end close, AR and AP.